Fannon/mobo-documentation/_code/schemas/field-schema.md

        </tr>
        <tr>
            <td class="schema-propertyId"><strong>itemsOrder</strong></td>
-           <td class="schema-description"><p class="schema-description">In case that fields have been inherited, they might not end up in the correct order.
+           <td class="schema-description"><p class="schema-description">In case that fields have been inherited, they might not end up in the correct order.<br>
 The itemsOrder array lists the order of the fields.
 Every field that is not listed will be appended at the bottom, in their regular order.
 </p><p class="schema-types"><strong>Type(s)</strong>: <span class="schema-type schema-type-array">array</span></p><p class="schema-specifics"><strong>Specific to</strong>: <span class="schema-specific schema-specific-domain">domain</span></p><p class="schema-example-header"><strong>Example</strong>:</p><pre class="schema-example"><code>itemsOrder: